torvalds/linux/Documentation/powerpc/transactional_memory.rst

 the stack.
 It's possible that the stack has moved back up after the tbegin.
 The obvious case here is when the tbegin is called inside a function that returns before a tend.
 In this case, the stack is part of the checkpointed transactional memory state.
-If we write over this non transactionally or in suspend, we are in trouble because if we get a tm abort, the program counter and stack pointer will be back at the tbegin but our in memory stack won't be valid anymore.
+If we write over this yesn transactionally or in suspend, we are in trouble because if we get a tm abort, the program counter and stack pointer will be back at the tbegin but our in memory stack won't be valid anymore.